Mansi-Gujjar/End-to-End-Retail-Analytics-Customer-Behavior-Strategic-Insights/README.md

-# 🛒 End-to-End Retail Analytics: Consumer Behavior & Strategic Insights
+# 🛒 End-to-End Retail Analytics: Customer Behavior & Strategic Insights

 In a competitive retail landscape, understanding **why** a customer makes a purchase is just as important as **what** they purchase.
 This project delivers a **full-stack retail analytics solution**, transforming raw transactional data into **actionable, executive-level insights**.